MosesAtteh/Happyrepo/README.md

 # Happyrepo
 My practical repo from rstudio::conf

-This is a line typed in R studio.
+This is a line typed in Rstudio.

-this is a line typed in GitHub
+This is a line typed in GitHub